phchen5/regexcite.chen.test/README.md

 <!-- badges: end -->

-The goal of regexcite.chen.test is to make regular expressions more exciting!
+The goal of regexcite.chen.test is to make regular expressions more exciting!!
 It provides convenience functions to make some common tasks with string manipulation and regular expressions a bit easier.

 ## Installation